edouardpignede/edouardpignede.github.io/_pages/publications.md

 Who carry the burden of climate change?
 Heterogeneous impacts of droughts in Sub-Saharan Africa
 ----
 Published in the *American Journal of Agricultural Economics*, January 2025.
-[Published version](http://doi.org/10.1111/ajae.12507) [Pre-print](https://edouardpignede.github.io/files/DroughtIneq_EP.pdf)

 <!-- Buttons -->
 <button onclick="toggleCitation(this)">Cite</button>
 <a href="http://doi.org/10.1111/ajae.12507" target="_blank" style="margin-left: 5px;">